jrpotter/notebook/notes/linkers/relocatable.md

 %%ANKI
 Cloze
-A relocatable object file consists of a {header}, {sections}, and a {section header table}, in that order.
+A relocatable object file consists of an {ELF header}, {sections}, and a {section header table}, in that order.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: linker::elf
 <!--ID: 1734456879322-->